JPHutchins/library_finder/README.md

 direct that hunt and provide peace of mind upon completion of a massive media data consolidation and de-duplication.

-Began as a project in C in an effort for it to be cross-platform ready (so far only tested in Windows).
+Began as a project in C in an effort for it to be cross-platform ready.
 Became a C++ project when I realized my implementation of regular expression matching was *probably* not going to be as good as the C++ &lt;regex&gt;.
 This is particularly relevant because it eats most of the CPU time.